Here's Why I Always Say Your Event Is...

 "MORE Than Just About The Music"

-DJ / Creative Music Player - When it's time to dance, he mixes a wide variety of great dance music of over 20,000 digital tunes to invigorate and energize the audience.
+DJ / Creative Music Player - When it's time to dance, he mixes a wide variety of great dance music from an infinite collection of digital tunes to invigorate and energize the audience.

 Event / Party Planner - Ever heard the expression, "You can never be too thin or too rich"?
 Yeah, me too.
 But rich and thin have nothing to do with party planning, trust me.
 When it comes to entertaining, "you can never be TOO organized!"
 And you can quote me.

 Experienced Educator - Responsible for implementing program curriculum using event appropriate activities.
 Provide help to the client and their guests in providing appropriate education in areas of the event.
 This includes but is not limited to, implementing activities, dining, dancing, communicating professionally with guests, and providing an entertaining environment for everyone.
 Responsible for planning and implementing specific activities under client's guidance and wishes.
 Interacts with guests to facilitate fun during all events.
 Attends guest's physical and emotional needs.
 Interacts with guests in a positive, sensitive, professional and informative manner; Maintain and keep confidential all information on client.